 Here are 7 tips to make sure your calibrations run smoothly and get the buy-in they need to lift the performance of your call center agents.

 1. Have an agenda

 Here’s a handy rule: no agenda, no meeting.
-This applies to Calibrations as well.
+This applies to Quality Assurance Calibration sessions as well.
 Not only will the agenda help keep you on track, but you can use it to set a positive tone for the meeting.
 Outline what you plan to do and be sure to mention how it will move everyone forward.
-Giving your attendees a glimpse of a brighter future will ensure that they won’t spent the meeting worrying about what position they will be in by the time it wraps up.
+Giving your attendees a glimpse of a brighter future will ensure that they won’t spend the meeting worrying about what position they will be in by the time it wraps up.

 2. Start (and stay) positive

-Leading with what is working well gives your attendees the confidence to participate in the Calibration.
-Reassured by their successes, they are less likely to be defensive, and more likely to buy in to ideas and suggestions about how they can move from good to great.
+Leading with what is working well gives your attendees the confidence to participate in the Quality Assurance Calibration.
+Reassured by their successes, they are less likely to be defensive, and more likely to buy into ideas and suggestions about how they can move from good to great.